Wildcat Canyon Regional Park: Flora

-Wildcat has an abundance of wildlife both flora and fauna.
-There are coast live oak, California bay laurel, bigleaf maple, madrone, alder, willow, dogwood, and eucalyptus forests.
-There are humid chaparrals made up of coyote brush, poison oak, elderberry, snowberry, bracken fern, and blackberry brambles.
+In the park there are coast live oak, California bay laurel, bigleaf maple, madrone, alder, willow, dogwood, and eucalyptus trees, in addition to humid chaparrals made up of coyote brush, poison oak, elderberry, snowberry, bracken fern, and blackberry brambles.

-There are some native grasses, but non-native species like rye, barley, and oat dominate, however many kinds of native flowers are present.
+There are some native grasses, but non-native species like rye, barley, and oat dominate, and many kinds of native flowers are also present.

 Fauna

-With regards to animal life there are coyotes, foxes, raccoons, skunks, opossums, deer, California ground squirrels often thought to be gophers in addition to voles present.
+Coyotes, foxes, raccoons, skunks, opossums, deer, California ground squirrels (often thought to be gophers) and voles are among the mammals found in the park.

-Reptilian life includes gopher snakes, king snakes, western racers, garter snakes, rubber boas, ringneck snakes.
-In the skies red-tailed hawks, American kestrels, sharp shinned hawks, cooper's hawks, ravens, and turkey vultures fly and also great horned owls and many songbirds.
+Indigenous reptiles include gopher snakes, king snakes, western racers, garter snakes, rubber boas, and ringneck snakes.

+In the skies red-tailed hawks, American kestrels, sharp shinned hawks, cooper's hawks, ravens, and turkey vultures fly, along with great horned owls and many types of songbirds.

 Major trails

-Wildcat Creek Trail - Runs along Wildcat Creek from the Alvarado Park staging area in Richmond into Tilden Park's Nature Area.
+Wildcat Creek Trail - Runs along Wildcat Creek from the Alvarado Staging Area in Richmond into Tilden Park's Nature Area.
 The Wildcat Park section measures 3.5 miles to the park border and continues for 1 mile to the Tilden Nature Area parking lot.
 The trail is wide and does not involve major elevation changes.
 The trail's midpoint can be accessed via Rifle Range Road Trail accessed via Rifle Range Road in El Cerrito, California.

 Nimitz Way - Starting at Tilden Park's Inspiration Point, Nimitz Way (named after Admiral Chester W. Nimitz) is a mostly paved trail that connects to Wildcat Canyon Park after 1.5 miles.
 The Wildcat section is 2.51 miles long and connects to San Pablo Ridge Trail.
 Nimitz Way is a popular, relatively easy trail with views of the San Francisco Bay to the west and EBMUD's San Pablo & Briones Reservoirs and Mt.
 Diablo.

-Belgum Trail - Accessed from Wildcat Creek Trail about 0.5 miles from the Alvarado Park staging area, it climbs quickly over a relatively short 0.85 miles to Wildcat Canyon's meadows and provides excellent views of San Francisco Bay.
+Belgum Trail - Accessed from Wildcat Creek Trail about 0.5 miles from the Alvarado Staging Area, it climbs quickly over a relatively short 0.85 miles to Wildcat Canyon's meadows and provides excellent views of San Francisco Bay.
 The ruins of the Belgum Sanitarium and the palm trees planted by its founder, Hendrick Belgum, are visible from the trail.

 San Pablo Ridge Trail - Accessed from Belgum Trail or Clark-Boas Trail, which runs from the Clark Road park entrance in Richmond, the San Pablo Ridge Trail is a short 1.43 miles but climbs over three peaks.
 The trail connects at its southern terminus with Nimitz Way.

 Other features

-Alvarado Park, a National Historic Place is the northernmost portion of Wildcat Canyon.
+Alvarado Area, is a National Historic Place is the northernmost portion of Wildcat Canyon.

 The 2 mi section in Wildcat Canyon Regional Park was a Nike missile base which was decommissioned in the 1970s.
 Today there are few signs of the missile silos and military housing that used to populate these hills.

-Wildcat Canyon Regional Park hosts cattle who graze the hills of the park under a grazing program managed by the East Bay Regional Parks District.
+Wildcat Canyon Regional Park hosts cattle who graze the hills of the park under a grazing program managed by the East Bay Regional Park District.